MyGate raises $56M to bring its security management service to more gated communities in India – TechCrunch

 The startup says it is operational in 11 cities in India and has amassed over 1.2 million home customers.
 Its customer base is increasing by 20% each month, it claimed.
 The service is handling 60,000 requests each minute and clocking over 45 million check-in requests each month.

-The idea of MyGate came after its co-founder and CEO, Vijay Arisetty left Indian armed forces.
+The idea of MyGate came after its co-founder and CEO, Vijay Arisetty, left the Indian armed force.
 In an interview with TechCrunch, he said his family was appalled to learn about the poor state of security across societies in India.

 “This was also when e-commerce companies and food delivery firms were beginning to gain strong foothold in the nation.
 This meant that many people were entering a gated community each day,” he said.